-Some drug intervention can be as simple as a few phone calls with the family to explore options for their loved one to get the help they need.
-In some cases, this can be done over the phone with our team.
+Some drug interventions can be as simple as a few phone calls with the family to explore options for their loved one to get the help they need.
+In either case, this can be done over the phone with our team.

-However, in other situations, the loved one may be difficult to locate, in denial, or back and forth on the streets.
+However, in other situations, the loved one may be difficult to locate.
+He or she might be in denial, or back and forth on the streets.
 In this type of drug intervention sometimes private investigators are employed to locate the addict and find the safest and most opportune place to confront them with the family.

-An information gathering process will take place in every drug intervention.
+An information gathering process will take place before every drug intervention.
 Some questions we will ask when preparing for a drug intervention include: